Unarmed 17-year-old fatally shot by East Pittsburgh police - The Pitt News

 “Why are they shooting?” the woman recording the Facebook video said.
 “All they did was run and they’re shooting at them!”

-According to an Allegheny County press release from communications director Amie Downs, a shooting in North Braddock around 8:20 p.m. led to the traffic stop.
+Rose was taken to UPMC McKeesport hospital following the shooting where he was pronounced dead at 9:19 p.m.

 The Pittsburgh Post-Gazette reported East Pittsburgh Mayor Louis Payne said the officer who shot Rose was hired in mid-May and formally sworn in just hours before the shooting on Tuesday.
 The Allegheny County Police Department issued a statement Thursday confirming Michael Rosfeld was the officer who was involved in the incident.

-The Pittsburgh Post-Gazette reported that District Attorney of Allegheny County Stephen Zappala said Rose had an empty handgun clip in his pocket when he was killed.
+Rosfeld was previously a Pitt police officer, and has more than seven years of police experience.

+[Read more: Officer involved in fatal shooting was former Pitt police officer]

+A rumor circulated briefly on Thursday that police were reviewing a video reportedly showing Antwon Rose firing a gun during a drive-by shooting in North Braddock that occurred minutes before his death.
+Allegheny County issued a statement Thursday afternoon denying that rumor.

 The community responded quickly, organizing a protest outside of the East Pittsburgh police station on Wednesday night.
 Hundreds joined the impromptu rally blocking traffic while rain poured down.

-Note: This post was updated on Friday at 4:50 p.m.